-- Add csipetke noodles to the simmering goulash during the last 5-10 minutes of cooking.
+- Add csipetke noodles to the simmering goulash during the last 5 to 10 minutes of cooking.

-- Add 1/4 cup tomato paste to the sautéed onions after stirring in the paprika.
-Add a little water and simmer 3-4 minutes before adding the beef and stock or water.
+- Add 1/4 cup tomato paste to the sauteed onions after stirring in the paprika.
+Add a little water and simmer 3 or 4 minutes before adding the beef and stock or water.
 Be careful not to add too much tomato paste, as the flavor of tomatoes should never be allowed to dominate over the peppers and paprika.

 - Substitute cubed pork or veal or some sausages for part of the beef.